artemave/node-test-runners-performance-comparison/readme.md

 # Node test runners performance comparison

 I've been toying with my [own test runner](https://github.com/artemave/assert-raisins), and one of the main ideas was to make it as fast as possible.
 What better way to assert that, than to compare with other test runners?
-In the end, I think these benchmarks are way more interesting and useful than my test runner, but it's still there, among the contenders.
+In the end though, I think these benchmarks are more interesting and useful than my test runner, but it's still there, among the contenders.

 ## Methodology